yolkie-nelson/truck_truck/README.md

 ## Getting Started

-**Make sure you have Docker, Git, and Node.js 18.2 or above**
+**Make sure you have Docker, Git, and Django 4.0.3 or above**

-1. Fork this repository
+1. Fork this repository:

 2. Clone the forked repository onto your local computer: git clone <<respository.url.here>>